dp8523/RochesterMunchies/docs/DesignDoc.md

 user will have certain responsibilities, and features they are able to access.
 The owner will be able to add, remove and change info of a product.
-Customers will see their subscription, reviews, and browse snacks.
+Customers will see their shopping cart, and browse snacks.

 Shopping cart: Users will be able to add and remove stuff from their cart, and update it to their satisfaction.